 Qualifying Examination and Advancement to Candidacy

-If the committee does not issue a unanimous report on the examination, the dean of Graduate Studies shall be called upon to review and present the case for resolution to the Graduate Council, which shall determine appropriate action.
+If the committee does not issue a unanimous report on the examination, the dean of the Graduate Division shall be called upon to review and present the case for resolution to the Graduate Council, which shall determine appropriate action.

 Dissertation and Final Examination